 You’ll often find people using the terms “BLS” and “CPR” interchangeably, but they are two different things.
 CPR, which stands for cardiopulmonary resuscitation, is performed on victims of cardiac arrest or drowning and involves chest compressions and artificial ventilation.
-Anyone who is CPR-certified can perform CPR, but anyone can become CPR-certified with proper training.
+CPR-certified can perform CPR, but anyone can become CPR-certified with proper training.
 It’s important because you never know when you might be in the right place at the right time to save a life.

-What Our BLS Certification Course Covers
+What Our Onsite Basic Life Support Certification Course Covers

-- Training in how to perform CPR on adults, infants and children, including how to use quality chest compressions
+- Training in how to perform CPR on adults, infants, and children, including how to use quality chest compressions

 - How to use an AED and the importance of early AED use